 The Catholic University of America is dedicated to providing equal opportunities to all persons seeking employment at the University.
-Moreover, CUA is committed to honoring principles of Affirmative Action when considering any and all applications for hire.
+Moreover, CUA is committed to honoring principles of Affirmative Action when considering any and all applications for hire who are able to support the University's mission.
 This guide to Staff Recruitment and Hire is designed to aid managers in the fair recruiting and hiring procedures required by both National and University policy.

 CUA is an Equal Opportunity and Affirmative Action Employer.
 For questions related to the recruitment of minorities, veterans and persons with disabilities please contact the Office of Human Resources at extension 5050.

 The following forms are required as part of the staff recruitment and hiring process.
 Contact your respective HR Recruiter for further information regarding the use of each form.

 Interviewing Procedures, Tips and Guidelines